dansmyers/ProgrammingWithAI/Activities/1-Code_Generation.md

 One kilogram is equal to 2.20462 pounds.

-The largest cocaine bust in American history occurred in [2019 at the Philadelphia Packer Marine Terminal](https://en.wikipedia.org/wiki/2019_Philadelphia_Packer_Marine_Terminal_cocaine_seizure).
-Customs officials seized 39,525 pounds of cocaine with an estimated street value of more than $1.3 billion.
-How many kilograms is that?

 Use Claude to generate a program that reads a number of pounds from the terminal and outputs the corresponding number of kilograms.
 Use the previous example as a model.
 Add descriptive comments so you can understand what the program does.
 Then test your program on a number of error cases to see how it behaves.

+The largest cocaine bust in American history occurred in [2019 at the Philadelphia Packer Marine Terminal](https://en.wikipedia.org/wiki/2019_Philadelphia_Packer_Marine_Terminal_cocaine_seizure).
+Customs officials seized 39,525 pounds of cocaine with an estimated street value of more than $1.3 billion.
+Use your program to calculate the number of kilograms.

 ## Smoots